abboudl/Chik-p/1-Cloud-Resource-Provisioning-Stage/readme.md

 <br />

 ## Next Steps
-Once you have deployed your desired components successfully, you are ready to proceed to the **2-Wireguard-VPN-Setup-Stage**.
+Once you have deployed your desired components successfully and added DNS records, you are ready to proceed to the **2-Wireguard-VPN-Setup-Stage**.